 I. Who We Are

-This notice describes the privacy practices of Bronson Healthcare Group, Inc., and each of its subsidiaries, including, but not limited to, Bronson Methodist Hospital, Bronson Battle Creek Hospital, and Bronson LakeView Hospital (“we” or “us”), including:
+This Notice describes the privacy practices of Bronson Healthcare Group, Inc., and each of its subsidiaries, including, but not limited to, Bronson Methodist Hospital, Bronson Battle Creek Hospital, Bronson LakeView Hospital and Bronson South Haven Hospital (“we” or “us”), including:

 II.
 Our Privacy Obligations

 We understand that your health information is personal and we are committed to protecting your privacy.
-In addition, we are required by law to maintain the privacy of your protected health information, to provide you with this notice of our legal duties and privacy practices with respect to your protected health information, and to notify you in the event of a breach of your unsecured protected health information.
-When we use or disclose your protected health information, we are required to abide by the terms of this notice (or other notice in effect at the time of the use or disclosure).
+In addition, we are required by law to maintain the privacy of your Protected Health Information, or “PHI”, to provide you with this Notice of our legal duties and privacy practices with respect to your Protected Health Information, and to notify you in the event of a breach of your unsecured Protected Health Information.
+When we use or disclose your Protected Health Information, we are required to abide by the terms of this Notice (or other notice in effect at the time of the use or disclosure).

 III.
 Permissible Uses and Disclosures Without Your Written Authorization